 Question

-Question: What is the relative permittivity\({{\varepsilon }_{r}}\) of oil in the given diagram? between two charges is directly proportional to the product of the charges and inversely proportional to the square of the distance between them.
+In order to solve the given question we could use the coulomb’s law.
+Coulomb’s law states that the magnitude of electrostatic force (be it attractive or repulsive) between two charges is directly proportional to the product of the charges and inversely proportional to the square of the distance between them.
 That is, if q1and q2 were the two charges and r the distance between them, then,

 F∝r2q1q2